onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 # How to migrate from React.js

-Due to recent news, you might be considering moving away from React.js or any technology under Facebook’s BSD+Patents License.
+Due to recent news, you might consider moving away from React.js or any technology under Facebook’s BSD+Patents License.
 If you are migrating or trying to evaluate the scope of a migration, we've provided you with a quick guide to help you make your decision.

 Table of Contents
 =================